 L’Art de la Cuisine Française – EPCOT International Festival of the Arts

-L’Art de la Cuisine Française first appeared at the EPCOT International Festival of the Arts in 2018, and this year marks its seventh appearance.
-“Delight in French favorites, from savory to sweet.
-Pair your dish with wine or a frozen martini.”
-This year, the 2024 EPCOT International Festival of the Arts runs from January 12 – February 19, 2024.
+L’Art de la Cuisine Française first appeared at the EPCOT International Festival of the Arts in 2018, and this year marks its eighth appearance.
+“Discover delectable French treats and baked goods, from savory to sweet.”
+This year, the 2025 EPCOT International Festival of the Arts runs from January 17 – February 24, 2025.

 Menu for L’Art de la Cuisine Française at the EPCOT International Festival of the Arts